penlow99/FinalProject_BusinessFormation/README.md

 ## Summary
-The purpose of this project is to analyze historic census data from add dataset and use the analysis to predict the next "It City".
-The model will use a ranking system to compare attributes and variables.
+The purpose of this project is to analyze historic census data from [US Census](https://www.census.gov/data/datasets/time-series/demo/popest/2010s-total-cities-and-towns.html) and use the analysis to predict the next "It City".
+The model will use the historic data from cities we know to be popular as the model for the machine learning prediction.

 **Team members: Stephanie Paul, Patrick Enlow, McKenzie Kilburn, Andrej Arsovski, Josh Severin, and Cat de Rohan**